Nickel(II) bis(acetylacetonate): Structure and properties

 Anhydrous nickel(II) acetylacetonate exists as molecules of Ni3(acac)6.
 The three nickel atoms are approximately collinear and each pair of them is bridged by two μ2 oxygen atoms.
-Each nickel atom has tetragonally distorted octahedral geometry, caused by the difference in the length of the Ni-O bonds between the bridging and non-bridging oxygens.
+Each nickel atom has tetragonally distorted octahedral geometry, caused by the difference in the length of the Ni–O bonds between the bridging and non-bridging oxygens.
 Ni3(acac)6 molecules are almost centrosymmetric, despite the non-centrosymmetric point group of the cis-Ni(acac)2 "monomers," which is uncommon.
 The trimeric structure allows all nickel centers to achieve an octahedral coordination.
 The trimer is only formed if intramolecular sharing of oxygen centers between pairs of nickel centers occurs.
 The anhydrous complex has interesting magnetic properties.
 Down to about 80 K it exhibits normal paramagnetism with an effective magnetic moment of 3.2 μB, close to the spin-only moment expected of a d8 ion with two unpaired electrons.
 The effective moment rises to 4.1 μB at 4.3 K, due to ferromagnetic exchange interactions involving all three nickel ions.

 When bound to bulkier analogues of acetylacetonate ligand, steric hindrance favors formation of the mononickel derivatives.
 This behavior is observed for the derivative of 3-methylacetylacetonate.

 Dihydrate

 As in the anhydrous form, the Ni(II) centres occupy octahedral coordination sites.
 The coordination sphere is provided by two bidentate acetylacetonate (acac) ligands and two aquo ligands.
 Ni(acac)2(H2O)2 exists as cis and trans isomers.
 Trans isomers are also observed for Ni(acac)2(pyridine-N-oxide)2.
-In the trans isomers, the axial Ni-O bonds are greater in length (2.1000Å) than the equatorial Ni-O bonds (2.0085 Å and 1.9961Å).
+In the trans isomers, the axial Ni–O bonds are greater in length (210.00 pm) than the equatorial Ni–O bonds (200.85 pm and 199.61 pm).